 Borrowing from bicycle technology, a sprocket chain drive powered the also hand-made twin propellers.
 One drive chain was crossed over so that the propellers rotated in opposite directions in order to eliminate the possibility of torque effects from impacting the handling of the aircraft.

 As with the previous gliders, in an attempt to decrease drag, the Flyer Pilot flew lying on his stomach on the lower wing with his head towards the front of the plane.
-By shifting a cradle attached to his hips, the Pilot was able steered the aircraft.
+By shifting a cradle attached to his hips, the Pilot was able to steer the aircraft.
 The cradle pulled wires, which warped the wings and simultaneously turned the rudder.

 In terms of its configuration, the Flyer was a biplane canard.
 In aeronautical terms, canard (French for duck) is a type of fixed-wing aircraft in which the tailplane is in front of the main lifting surfaces rather than behind them as in traditional aircraft, or when there is an additional small set of wings in front of the main fixed wings.
 The term “canard” may be used to describe the aircraft itself, the wing configuration, or the foreplane.